amofogh/auto-reply-telegram/README.md

-functional version <br />
+AutoReply_function.py functional version <br />
+AutoReply_oop.py class version <br />
-for database the program use files in db folder so im gonna fix it after i learn mysql thanks for your patient <br />
+The class version use mysql for database buy the functiobal version use just txt <br />

 The bot need some information such as API_id API_hash you can get them on the link below : <br />
 https://my.telegram.org/auth?to=apps